-In addition to sales to large OEM customers, a significant portion of our security products sales are made through distributors.
+In addition to sales to large OEM customers, a substantial portion of our security products reporting unit's sales are made through distributors.
 We have a significant North American market share of cabinet lock security product sales as a result of the locksmith distribution channel.
 We support our locksmith distributor sales with a line of standardized products used by the largest segments of the marketplace.
 These products are packaged and merchandised for easy availability and handling by distributors and end users.

-In 2014, CompX's ten largest customers, all customers of its security products reporting unit, accounted for approximately 47% of our Component Product Segment's total sales.
-United States Postal Service and Harley Davidson accounted for approximately 13% and 12%, respectively, of our Component Product Segment's total sales for the year ended December 31, 2014.
+In 2015, our ten largest customers, all customers of our security products reporting unit, accounted for approximately 48% of our total sales.
+United States Postal Service and Harley Davidson accounted for approximately 13% and 12%, respectively, of total sales for the year ended December 31, 2015.
 Overall, our customer base is diverse and the loss of any single customer would not in itself have a material adverse effect on our operations.